Intern Evaluation, Retention, and Termination Policy

 Communication with Graduate Program

 Solutions believes that a close, working relationship with the Intern’s graduate programs is necessary to support Interns in successful completion of the internship training year.
-As such, Solutions’ Interns sign a release of information for their graduate programs for the Training Director and/or Training Faculty to communicate pertinent information throughout the year.
+As such, Solutions’ Interns sign a release of information for their graduate programs for the Training Director and/or Training Committee to communicate pertinent information throughout the year.
 Formal communication with the graduate program begins after an Intern successfully matches with Solutions.
 At this time, the Director of Clinical Training of the graduate program is included in the match letter.
 Written communication with feedback regarding Intern progress is also provided to the Intern’s doctoral program at the mid- and endpoints of the internship year.
 The final contact with the graduate program notes whether the Intern has successfully completed the program.
 If successful completion comes into question at any point during the internship year, or if an Intern enters into the formal review step of the Due Process procedures, the graduate program will be contacted within two weeks.
 This contact is intended to ensure that the graduate program, which also has a vested interest in the Intern’s progress, remains informed and engaged in order to support an Intern having difficulties.
 The graduate program is also notified of any further action that may be taken by Solutions as a result of the Due Process procedures, up to and including termination from the program.